Smilax pumila

 Smilax pumila, the sarsaparilla vine, is a North American species of plants native to the southeastern United States from eastern Texas to South Carolina.
+It can be found in habitats such as forested floodplains and alongside rivers.

-Smilax pumila is a prickly vine or subshrub up to 100 cm (40 inches) tall.
+Smilax pumila is the only smilax species to not have thorns.
 It either runs along the ground or clambers up other vegetation.
 Flowers are yellow; fruits red and egg-shaped.